devsecops/bootcamp/Week-6/labs/LAB-1.md

 - [Chaining The Attacks](##Chaining-The-Attacks)

 # Web Application Vulnerabilities
-In this lab we will be exploiting a couple of vulnerabilities that may not look too dangerous and then chain them together.
+In this lab we will be exploiting a couple of vulnerabilities that by themselves would be scored as low/medium on a vulnerability scanner.
+The chaining of these exploits together however make them much more dangerous.
+This is the kind of exploit chaining an attacker would do to achieve their goals.

 ...